Python-Test-Engineer/python-test-engineer.github.io/docs/resources/videos.md

-A set of 'one click install' test suites with increasing functionality, comprising templates, resources and YoutTube videos.
+A list of resources I have found useful.